 The Company's products and services provide its customers with deep and actionable insight into consumer behavior including objective, detailed information about consumer usage of digital content and advertising coupled with information on consumer demographic characteristics, attitudes, lifestyles and offline behavior.
-The Company is skilled in combining proprietary Company data with its clients' own data, as well as data from partners, to provide uniquely valuable digital media analytics.
-The Company delivers on-demand and real-time products and services through a scalable Software-as-Service delivery model which supports both Company branded products and also partner products integrating the Company's data and services.
+The Company combines its proprietary data with its clients' own data and data from partners to provide valuable digital media analytics.
+The Company delivers on-demand and real-time products and services through a scalable Software-as-Service delivery model, which supports both Company branded products and also partner products integrating the Company's data and services.